 case String s when s.length() == 2 -> …

-When pattern matching is used in Java switch statements or expressions, it is important to be aware of case dominance issues where a more-general pattern unintentionally matches cases that should be handled by a more-specific pattern.
+When pattern matching is used in Java switch statements or switch expressions, it is important to be aware of case dominance issues where a more-general pattern unintentionally matches cases that should be handled by a more-specific pattern.
 This scenario can result in unexpected behavior if the order of cases is not carefully implemented and maintained.
 Java enforces a sequential scenario when potential overlap exists in two or more cases; the first matching switch rule is taken.

 Another potential vulnerability is the lack of a null switch rule in an enhanced switch statement or switch expression over a value of reference type.
 When such a construct is invoked with a null value, a NullPointerException will occur.